 If you ask a professional skier, he will talk to you for hours about the benefits.
 Ask a salesperson at a ski shop, you might get two minutes and a can of wax handed to you.
 In that two minutes, he will tell you that he always wipes some on before he skis and that their master mechanic tunes his skis twice a season.
 This is what they want you to do as well.
 I looked through some of my back issues of Ski and Skiing magazine and couldn’t find an answer there either.
 Could it be most people don’t care or have the time or patience to take care of their skis?
 Maybe there is little profit on a six dollar can of wax or a twenty-five dollar mini tune kit.
-I decided that on my next couple of trips to four of the local area ski slopes, a investigative poll was in order.
-My backpack was loaded with files, abrasive sticks, diamond hones and an assortment of waxes that I tested this winter, including eight cans of Zardoz Notwax (my favorite topping wax).
+I decided that on my next couple of trips to four of the local area ski slopes, an investigative poll was in order.
+My backpack was loaded with files, abrasive sticks, diamond hones and an assortment of waxes.
 The plan was to question about 500 skiers, snowboarders and skiboarders with an age range from 12 to 50 on how they take care of their equipment.
 The questions asked were as follows:

 Do you hot wax your skis?